lwshanbd/DiOMP/ae_benchmarks/README.md

 This section should be run using 1 to 8 nodes.
-Please note that when running on Perlmutter, ensure to use the run.sh driver program.
+**Please note that when running on Perlmutter, ensure to use the run.sh driver program.**
 `run.sh` will handle device and rank binding.
-For example: `srun -N 4 -n 16 ./run.sh ./mpi_mm`
+For example: `srun -n 16 ./run.sh ./mpi_mm`

+For Perlmutter, we also provide sbatch generation scripts for batch generation of sbatch scripts.
+Please adjust the Account as needed.
+This can also be used for other slurm platforms.
+Before running, please execute `chmod +x run.sh`

 The Artifact goal is that DiOMP should outperform the MPI implementation.